UPCRC/CloudRunner/README.md

 1. correct? github library link at Downloading and Installing CloudRunner Library
 2. add more references for PWM and something about arduino UwU

-## This repo
+## About the Repository
-This repository hosts all the necessary information about the current rendition of CloudRunner and provides ad beginner friendly library and examples for use with the CloudRunner kit.
+This repository hosts all the necessary information about the current rendition of CloudRunner and provides a beginner-friendly library and examples for use with the CloudRunner kit.

 ## Installation and Needed Materials
 There are  3 main components needed to start utilizing the CloudRunner: